open-contracting/standard-development-handbook/docs/standard/contributing.rst

    -  Set the *base* branch, e.g. ``1.2-dev`` for OCDS 1.2 or ``1.1-dev`` for OCD 1.1.
    -  Set the *milestone*, e.g. ``1.2.0`` for OCDS 1.2.

 #.
-Assign a helpdesk analyst to review.
+Assign a data support manager to review.

    -  See the next section for reviewer's instructions.
    -  If changes are requested, make the changes, then repeat this step.

 #.
-Once approved by a helpdesk analyst, assign James to review.
+Once approved by a data support manager, assign James to review.

    -  If changes are requested, make the changes, then repeat this step.